Thiago Ennes

-Thiago Ennes Moreira (born 5 March 1996 in Magé) is a Brazilian footballer who plays as right back for Campeonato Brasileiro Série B club Remo.
+Thiago Ennes Moreira (born 5 March 1996 in Magé) is a Brazilian footballer who plays as right back for Campeonato Brasileiro Série C club Caxias.

 Career

 São Bernardo

 On 29 January 2019 Thiago signed with São Bernardo.
 At the club he played a total of five Campeonato Paulista Série A2 matches before switching clubs again.

 Confiança

 On 16 April 2019 Thiago signed with Confiança to play the 2019 Série C.

 Career statistics

 (Correct As of 22 July 2021.)